ClickerNZ/ED_FullyMappedBASIC/README.md

 This option has a hard limit (32) on the number of buttons and switches you can map.

-- Comment out the 'MapAllKeys()' call on line 72 in ED_FullyMappedBASIC.tmc file by adding 2x slashes at the beginning of the line (ie. //)
+- Comment out the 'MapAllKeys()' call on line 72 in ED_BASIC_Warthog.tmc file by adding 2x slashes at the beginning of the line (ie. //)
 - Compile and run the script.
 - Run Elite Dangerous
 - Go to OPTIONS | CONTROLS